eng-it/modulefiles/README.md

 # modulefiles
-Module files for managing user environments on the grid.
+Module files for managing user environments on the BU Engineering Grid.

 Example usage: